MohdSaif-1807/PythonAssignment/README.md

     git clone 'https://github.com/MohdSaif-1807/PythonAssignment'

+  2. Create a .env file and  mongodb url with variable in the following way
+     ```
+     MONGO_URL = "<valid mongo url>"
+     ```
+  3. Also we have to enable the code and need to call the function by uncommenting it:
+     ```

+     ```

-  2. In order to start the FlaskAPI application we need to type the command as follows:
+  5. In order to start the FlaskAPI application we need to type the command as follows:

   ```
     fastapi dev main.py